Samsung To Offer Refurbished Galaxy Note 7: Price Of Recalled Units Key To Sales?

 Although price of the refurbished Samsung Galaxy Note 7 will be a determining factor in the sale of the device, the impressive components that can still stand their ground in 2017 would certainly ensure that the Note 7 would compete with Galaxy S8 and S8+.

 [Update] It appears the refurbished Samsung Galaxy Note 7 might not be available in the U.S. or Europe owing to strict regulatory norms.
-Instead, the company might reintroduce the device in emerging markets in India, Vietnam and Africa this June.
+Instead, the company might reintroduce the device in emerging markets in India, Vietnam, and Africa this June.

 [Featured Image by Drew Angerer/Getty Images]